Awards & Funding for Public Health Leadership Program Students

 Graduate students in the Public Health Leadership Program are eligible for a variety of funding opportunities.
 A listing of available funding and awards sponsored by the UNC Gillings School of Global Public Health, the University of North Carolina at Chapel Hill and other resources is maintained by the School’s Office of Student Affairs.

 The UNC Graduate School support a small number of competitively awarded merit assistantships.
 The Public Health Leadership Program and each of the School’s Departments may nominate incoming students who meet stringent academic criteria.
 Awardees are selected on a campus-wise, highly competitive basis.
 For a student to be eligible for nomination, they must apply as a full-time residential student and have an available GRE report.
 Students may not apply directly but may indicate their desire to be considered for this award when applying.
-Students must submit applications by December 1, 2016 to be considered for this award.
+Application deadlines to be announced.

 The UNC Gillings School of Global Public Health offers other incoming student awards (e.g., Alumni Association Endowed Scholarship, Annual Fund, etc) for which students may not apply directly but may indicate their desire to be considered when applying.
-Students applications must be complete by January 2, 2017 to be considered for these incoming graduate student scholarships and award.
+Application deadlines will be announced in the fall.

 Health Leadership Awards

 Rachel Stevens Scholarship for Public Health Leadership (established in 2004) is a one-year scholarship of up to $1,000.
 The award is available for incoming and currently enrolled graduate students in the Public Health Leadership Program in the School of Public Health who are committed to leadership in the field of public health practice.
 Preference is given to students who have completed approximately one-third of their degree requirements and demonstrated a commitment to continued practice and service in the field of public health practice.
 This award is presented in the spring.
 Recipients may be awarded a second year of funding.